-How important is family is like asking how important is happiness.
-This section deals with everything from the definition of family to life expectancy of family members.
-It presents interesting relationships from the time Homo sapiens walked the earth, to Grecian, Egyptians, Inca, and the Roman Empires.
+How important is family is like asking how important happiness is.
+This section deals with everything from the definition of family to the life expectancies of family members.
+It presents exciting relationships from when Homo sapiens walked the earth to the Grecian, Egyptians, Inca, and the Roman Empires.

 Almost every religion perches the family at the pinnacle of its sacred scriptures.

-Life expectancy show that both men and women in a family live 17 years longer than their non-family counterparts.
+Life expectancy shows that both men and women in a family live 17 years longer than their non-family counterparts.

 Click on the link below for an interesting discussion of those topics and others with examples.

 This section delves into every aspect of a family.